G4TGJ/TARLdocs/source/index.rst

 .. doxygendefine:: delayMicroseconds

 .. code-block:: c
-	:caption: Example config.h definitions for the millis driver (for tinyAVR 1-series only)
+	:caption: Example config.h definitions for the millis driver

+	// CPU clock speed
+	// This must match the speed set in the AVR's fuses
+	#define F_CPU 20000000UL

-	// Clock divider
+	// Clock divider (for tinyAVR 1-series only)
 	// This is used by the millisecond clock on TCA0
 	#define CLOCK_DIV 1